variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Rig all systems to include prop, throttle, mixture and cowl flaps
 * Perform engine run up
 * Troubleshoot&nbsp;
+* Primarily a 7:30 to 4:30 Monday through Friday position

 ### Paint/Detail

 Painting and detailing include prepping the aircraft for paint, matching and mixing the paint, painting, finishing and detailing.
 The following tasks are a part of the job.

-* Prepping aircraft for paint-Washing, scuffing, sanding, wiping down, taping, covering, laying out stripes, chemical stripping, priming,
+* Prepping aircraft for paint-Washing, scuffing, sanding, wiping down, taping, covering, laying out stripes, chemical stripping, priming
 * Matching and mixing paint-using paint codes, using the color analyzer
 * Painting-Base coat, clear coat, stripes, blending, finishing, unmasking, cleaning over spray, touch up
 * Detailing- Polishing, buffing, waxing, cleaning windows, tires, abrasion boots and interior, vacuuming and shampooing carpet
+* Primarily a 7:30 to 4:30 Monday through Friday position

 ### Final Assembly/Disassembly